The Arts and Culture Capital

 The Home of Frank Lloyd Wright

 Madison is the hometown of one of history's most famous architects.
 Frank Lloyd Wright was an innovator who married art, architecture, design and nature to create stunning works of art for people to live in, gather in, worship in and celebrate in.
-You can tour three Wright-designed buildings in the Greater Madison area and even earn prizes as you go by signing up for Wright in Madison.
+You can tour three Wright-designed buildings in the Greater Madison area, including Taliesin, which was recently named one of the best historic sites for wellness by National Geographic, and you can even create your own Wright-inspired piece of art to take home during the Inspired By Wright specialty tour at Monona Terrace

 Back to top.